Skip to Main Content

 Tee’s Barber Shop

-Willie Sells is from Tullahassee, Oklahoma, considered one of the oldest all-Black towns in the state, and he owns and operates Tee's Barber Shop, a staple on Greenwood Avenue.
+Willie Sells is from Tullahassee, Oklahoma, considered one of the oldest all-Black towns in the state.
+Sells owns and operates Tee's Barber Shop, a staple on Greenwood Avenue.
 He began cutting hair as a job more than 35 years ago.
-Tee's Barber Shop has existed, in one form or another, in Tulsa for decades and was originally owned by Wilburt Howard Tecumseh before moving to its current location in 1985.

 Gina Woods speaking at The Loc Shop